JAYA-SINGH261001/Eth-avax-module2-project/README.md

 * The frontend communicates with the contract using the contract's address and ABI (Application Binary Interface)

 # Execution (Steps to execute):
+After cloning the github, you will want to do the following to get the code running on your computer.

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code